 There are repercussions for what comedians say.
 When you’re doing it in a club, ask Michael Richards.
 Ask Tracy Morgan.
 If you do comedy on television, there are repercussions.
 Ask me. … So don’t pretend that by people saying they’re comedians, they’re "hiding."
 They’re not.
 They’re just telling you that the language of satire is slightly different than the language of newscasters.

 Bill Maher, you say you believe that women should not be marginalized and should have a voice for their choices on birth control.
 Try this: practice what you preach.
 When you use the c-word on Sarah Palin, or call Governor Jan Brewer a "delusional cat lady," you become a part of the reason why women have been marginalized.
 You ask us in your Times op-ed to consider this "crazy" idea: "from now on if you see or hear something you don't like in the media" just "turn the page or flip the dial or pick up your roll of quarters and leave the booth.”

 Except that it’s not like women can walk away unaffected by sexism.
-Yet when we speak up against it—when we name what you are doing wrong and let everyone know—then we have power too.Published by Rachel Larris on 04/11/2012
+Yet when we speak up against it—when we name what you are doing wrong and let everyone know—then we have power too.Published by Kate McCarthy on 04/11/2012